 Still, the easiest way to know 100% if you have an unlocked phone or not is to call your provider and ask them if they sell locked phones or if your handset is an unlocked phone.
 They may even have an online portal where you can check your phone’s status yourself.

 Otherwise, you can try switching your SIM card with one from another network and see if you can still send and receive calls and texts, in which case – it’s unlocked!
 If not, you might see a pop up requesting an unlock code.
 These days, you can often purchase a SIM card from a petrol station or supermarket for a small fee for this purpose – it’s a good way to tell if you have a locked phone or an unlocked phone before you make a decision.

-MATE uses part of the Telstra Mobile Network that covers 97% of the population with 4G.
+MATE uses the Telstra Wholesale Mobile Network

 How to unlock a phone that is locked to a network using the IMEI (International Mobile Equipment Identity)